 Add the butter and, using a hand mixer with the double beaters attachment or a stand mixer with the paddle attachment, work it into the dry ingredients until you get a mixture resembling breadcrumbs.

-In a separate bowl, whisk together the milk, yogurt, eggs and lemon juice, and add them to the butter-flour mixture.
+In a separate bowl, whisk together the milk, yogurt, eggs, vanilla bean paste and lemon juice, and add them to the butter-flour mixture.
 Whisk them together until you get a thick, smooth batter with no flour clumps.

 Mix in the chocolate chips, reserving some for sprinkling on top, until evenly distributed.